MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-digest-management.md

 If failover group is deleted or you drop the link, both databases will behave as primary databases.
 At that point the digest path of the previous secondary database will change and we will add a folder RemovedSecondaryReplica to the path.

-When your database is part of an Always On availability group in SQL Server, the same principle as active geo-replication is used.
+When your database is part of an Always On availability group or a Managed Instance link in SQL Server, the same principle as active geo-replication is used.
 The upload of the digests is only done if all transactions have been replicated to the secondary replicas.

-> [!NOTE]
-> Ledger in Azure SQL Managed Instance is currently in public preview.
-The Managed Instance link feature is not supported.

 ## Next steps